 (1) Amounts are included within other current assets, other assets, other current liabilities and other liabilities in the Company's accompanying condensed consolidated balance sheet.

-The Company did not have any Level 3 financial assets or financial liabilities as of March 31, 2019 and December 31, 2018.
+The Company did not have any Level 3 financial assets or financial liabilities measured at fair value on a recurring basis as of March 31, 2020 and December 31, 2019.

-7. Leases
+8. Leases